MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: Introduction

-To accommodate these constraints while still probing performance at scale, we designed three evaluation modes: Oracle mode (only the pre-annotated required MCPs are provided), Standard mode (all potentially relevant MCPs are provided), and Max-Scale Mode (all 65 MCPs are mounted).
+To accommodate these constraints while still probing performance at scale, we designed three evaluation modes: Oracle mode (only per-question minimal MCPs are provided), Standard mode (all potentially relevant MCPs are provided), and Max-Scale Mode (all 65 MCPs are mounted).
 Unsurprisingly, most models exhibited performance degradation as the number of available MCPs increased.
-More strikingly, Claude-4-Sonnet achieved a higher score in Standard mode than in the simpler Oracle mode.
-This counter-intuitive result underscores the significant benefit of a larger exploration space, which allows more capable models to discover more effective or robust solutions.
+More strikingly, agentic models like Claude-4-Sonnet, Qwen3-235B-2507 and GLM-4.5 achieved a higher score in Standard mode than in the simpler Oracle mode.
+This counter-intuitive result suggests that a larger tool space enables emergent solution paths and “hacking” behaviors, allowing capable models to uncover alternatives that are inaccessible under constrained settings.

-In summary, our contributions are: \begin{itemize} \item We introduce MCPVerse benchmark, a comprehensive benchmark built on a large-scale set of executable, real-world tools.
-The benchmark features meticulously designed tasks, each accompanied by annotated ground truth or a script for time-sensitive queries. \item We build an end-to-end, automated evaluation system that facilitates multi-turn interactions between the LLM agent and MCP tools.
+In summary, our contributions are: \begin{itemize}[left=0em] \item We introduce MCPVerse benchmark, a comprehensive benchmark built on a large-scale set of executable, real-world tools.
+The benchmark features meticulously designed tasks, each annotated with ground truth (or an evaluation script for time-sensitive queries), as well as additional metadata such as required MCPs, complexity level, and task type. \item We build an end-to-end, automated evaluation system that facilitates multi-step interactions between the LLM agent and MCP tools.
 The system assesses the final outcome using our hybrid, outcome-based metric, which combines an LLM-as-a-judge for textual answers with dedicated scripts for verifying environmental state changes. \item Our empirical evaluation of leading state-of-the-art models reveals their performance boundaries and practical limitations when faced with large-scale toolsets.
-Furthermore, our results demonstrate that a expansive action space provides a tangible benefit for agentic model, rather than merely acting as a hindrance. \end{itemize} The benchmark and evaluation code will be made publicly available.
+Furthermore, our results demonstrate that a expansive action space provides a tangible benefit for agentic model, rather than merely acting as a hindrance. \end{itemize}